RoseCityRobotics/common_platform/docs/source/operations/advanced/firmware_updates.md

-# Firmware Updates
+# Flashing the Teensy Microcontroller

-This guide covers firmware update procedures for the RCR Common Robotics Platform.
+This guide covers how to flash firmware to the Teensy 4.0 microcontroller on the RCR Common Robotics Platform.

 ## Overview

 Firmware runs on the Teensy 4.0 microcontroller.
 It sets up ROS2 nodes that run on the Teensy, but communicate with the larger ROS2 environment via a bridge node called the microros agent that runs on the RPi5.

-## Procedure
+## Flashing Procedure

 ### 1. Navigate to the firmware directory and create build folder
    ```bash